National Oceanic and Atmospheric Administration: Office of Oceanic and Atmospheric Research

-NOAA ships and aircraft Office of Marine and Aviation Operations
+Office of Marine and Aviation Operations

 The Office of Marine and Aviation Operations is responsible for the fleet of NOAA ships, aircraft, and diving operations.
-It has the largest research fleet of the Federal government.
-Its personnel is made up of civilians and the NOAA Commissioned Corps.
-The office is headed by a NOAA Corps two-star rear admiral, who also commands the Corps.
+It is the largest research fleet in the Federal government.
+Its personnel is made up of federal civil service employees and NOAA Corps Commissioned Officers.
+The office is led by a NOAA Corps two-star Rear Admiral, who also commands the NOAA Corps.

 National Geodetic Survey

-The National Geodetic Survey (NGS) is the primary surveying organization in the United States.
+The National Geodetic Survey (NGS) is a major surveying organization in the United States.

 National Integrated Drought Information System

 The National Integrated Drought Information System is a program within NOAA with an interagency mandate to coordinate and integrate drought research, building upon existing federal, tribal, state, and local partnerships in support of creating a national drought early warning information system.

 NOAA Commissioned Officer Corps

 The NOAA Commissioned Officer Corps is a uniformed service of men and women who operate NOAA ships and aircraft, and serve in scientific and administrative posts.